alexhaydock/blog.infected.systems/content/posts/2025-10-14-the-five-megabyte-nas/index.md

 apk --no-cache add apk-cron openssh-server
 ```

+And that's it.
+That's pretty much the whole setup.

 This installs the OpenSSH Server we need, along with `apk-cron`, which will (without any further config!) set up the system to automatically update packages on a daily basis.

 We can start and enable the SSH service with: